1. Sun Messe Nichinan, Miyazaki 【サンメッセ日南、宮崎県】

 during the COVID-19 outbreak

 Address: Tsunoshima, Toyokitacho Oaza, Shimonoseki-shi, Yamaguchi

 4. Fukugi-Namiki, Okinawa【フクギ並木、沖縄】

-The place is also popular as a site for wedding photos, giving everything an island rainforest vibe, despite still being in Japan!
+On the other side of the thickly grown jungle-like trees is the beach!
+You're never more than a few steps from Okinawa's iconic clear waters.
+It's no surprise that this area is also popular as a site for wedding photos, since it gives everything an island rainforest vibe, despite still being in Japan!
 The dappled light filtering through the green leaves lends a lovely mysterious effect to the photos here.

 Address: 389 Bize, Motopucho, Kunigami-Gun, Okinawa